rdolgushin/mydumper/README.md

 Installation
 ------------

-> Is recommended to install syncle with [pip](http://www.pip-installer.org) and [virtualenv](http://www.virtualenv.org/), but you can also use any other [method](http://wiki.python.org/moin/CheeseShopTutorial) of Python package installing.
+> Is recommended to install mydumper with [pip](http://www.pip-installer.org) and [virtualenv](http://www.virtualenv.org/), but you can also use any other [method](http://wiki.python.org/moin/CheeseShopTutorial) of Python package installing.

 ### From PyPI